greenelab/deep-review/all-sections.md

 Finally, even if data were perfectly consistent and compatible across systems, attempts to share and combine EHR data face considerable legal and ethical barriers.
 Patient privacy can severely restrict the sharing and use of EHR [@CVnO5njl].
-Here again, standards are heterogeneous and evolving but often EHR data can often not be exported or even accessed directly for research purposes without appropriate consent.
-Once again, this has the effect of making data gathering more laborious, expansive and reducing sample size and study power.
+Here again, standards are heterogeneous and evolving, but often EHR data can often not be exported or even accessed directly for research purposes without appropriate consent.
+Once again, this has the effect of making data gathering more laborious and expensive, reducing sample size and study power.

 Several technological solutions have been proposed in this direction, allowing access to sensitive data satisfying privacy and legal concerns.
-Software like DataShield [@SfxIiPJ1] and ViPAR [@1D6b3tMu9], although not EHR specific, allows querying and combining of datasets and calculation of summary statistics across remote sites by "taking the analysis to the data".
+Software like DataShield [@SfxIiPJ1] and ViPAR [@1D6b3tMu9], although not EHR-specific, allows querying and combining of datasets and calculation of summary statistics across remote sites by "taking the analysis to the data".
 The computation is carried out at the remote site.
-Conversely, the EH4CR project [@13filvWwr] allows analysis of private data by use of an inter-mediation layer that intreprets remote queries across internal   formats and datastores and returns the results in a de-identified standard form, thus giving real-time consistent but secure access.
+Conversely, the EH4CR project [@13filvWwr] allows analysis of private data by use of an inter-mediation layer that interprets remote queries across internal   formats and datastores and returns the results in a de-identified standard form, thus giving real-time consistent but secure access.
 Continuous Analysis [@Qh7xTLwz] can allow reproducible computing on private data.
-Using such techniques intermediate results can be automatically tracked and shared without sharing the original data.
+Using such techniques, intermediate results can be automatically tracked and shared without sharing the original data.
 While none of these have been used in deep learning, the potential is there.

 Even without sharing data, algorithms trained on confidential patient data may present security risks or accidentally allow for the exposure of individual level patient data.
-Tramer et al. [@ULSPV0rh] showed the ability to steal trained models via public APIs and Dwork and Roth [@v8Lp4ibI] demonstrate the ability to expose individual level information from accurate answers in a machine learning model.
-Attackers can use similar attacks to find out if particular data instance was present in the original training set for the machine learning model [@1HbRTExaU] - in this case, whether a person's record was present.
+Tramer et al. [@ULSPV0rh] showed the ability to steal trained models via public application programming interfaces (APIs).
+Dwork and Roth [@v8Lp4ibI] demonstrate the ability to expose individual level information from accurate answers in a machine learning model.
+Attackers can use similar attacks to find out if a particular data instance was present in the original training set for the machine learning model [@1HbRTExaU], in this case, whether a person's record was present.
 This presents a potential hazard for approaches that aim to generate data.
 Choi et al. propose generative adversarial neural networks as a tool to make sharable EHR data